 \begin{rem} If a random walk is uniformly strongly transient, then there exists a positive constant $C$ (not depending on the sequence $\gamma_i$) such that this expectation is bounded by $C$. \end{rem}

-Indeed, this expectation is the sum of expectations $E_i$ to have a bad hit at time $i$.
-For each $i$ consider the supremum of $\mu^{(*) i}(\gamma)$.
-(This is the expectation to have a bad hit at time $i$ if $\gamma_i= \gamma$).
-Observe that this supremum is indeed a maximum, and choose $\gamma_i$ to be an element that realises this maximum.
-If the sum is not summable, than for this sequence $\gamma_i$ the expectation would not be finite.
+Indeed, this expectation is the sum of expectations $E_i$ to have a prescribed hit at time $i$.
+For each $i$ consider the supremum of $\mu^{* i}(\gamma)$.
+(This is the expectation to have a prescribed hit at time $i$ if $\gamma_i= \gamma$).
+Observe that this supremum is indeed a maximum, and choose $\gamma_i$ to be an element that realizes this maximum.
+If the sum is not summable, then for this sequence $\gamma_i$ the expectation would not be finite.